studio-b12/goat/docs/gurlfile-spec.md

 ### Requests

-A request consists of the following parts which must be placed in the right order.
+A request consists of the following parts.

 First, the Method and URL is specified separated by one or more spaces or tabs.
 These fields are mandatory.